-We have very successful laser tag centers operating as small as 1,500 square feet (140 square meters) and as large as 10,000 square feet (930 square meters), while the average size is between 3,000 and 5,000 square feet (280-470 square meters).
+We have very successful laser tag centers operating as small as 1,500 square feet (140 square meters) and the largest laser tag arena being as 10,000 square feet (930 square meters), while the average size is between 3,000 and 5,000 square feet (280-470 square meters).
 For the best laser tag attraction and experience, we recommend planning for 110 square feet (10 square meters) for every player.

 We also recommend creating a two-level laser tag arena, if possible.
 Most arenas today are two-levels, and this offers more flexibility and options for creating an exciting and varied player experience.
 However, we’ve also worked with arenas of all sizes and levels, and there are ways to make any arena just as exciting.
 Work with your arena builder and laser tag equipment supplier to determine the best options for your business.